 You do not have to change the directory to /var/spool/cron/crontabs (where crontab files are located) to use this command.

-Become superuser or assume an equivalent role to remove a crontab file that belongs to root or another user.
+Assume the root role to remove a crontab file that belongs to root or another user.
 Roles contain authorizations and privileged commands.
-For more information about roles, see Configuring RBAC (Task Map) in System Administration Guide: Security Services.
+See Using Your Assigned Administrative Rights in Securing Users and Processes in Oracle Solaris 11.2 .

-You do not need to become superuser or assume an equivalent role to remove your own crontab file.
+You do not need to assume the root role to remove your own crontab file.

 where username specifies the name of the user's account for which you want to remove a crontab file.
-Removing crontab files for another user requires superuser privileges.
+To remove crontab files for another user, assume the root role.

-If you accidentally type the crontab command with no option, press the interrupt character for your editor.
-This character allows you to quit without saving changes.
-If you instead saved changes and exited the file, the existing crontab file would be overwritten with an empty file.
+Caution - If you accidentally type the crontab command with no option, press the interrupt character for your editor to quit without saving changes.
+If you instead save changes and exit the file, the existing crontab file will be overwritten with an empty file.

 # ls /var/spool/cron/crontabs

-$ ls /var/spool/cron/crontabs adm jones lp root smith sys uucp $ crontab -r $ ls /var/spool/cron/crontabs adm jones lp root sys uucp
+$ ls /var/spool/cron/crontabs adm jones root smith sys uucp $ crontab -r $ ls /var/spool/cron/crontabs adm jones root sys uucp